Guide

 Once you’ve got all the materials, it’s time to start measuring and cutting.
 Draw out the profile of one sidewall of the ramp on the plywood.
 Here’s how:

-• Measure the length of the ramp (36” for large) and make a mark
+Measure the length of the ramp (36” for large) and make a mark along the bottom ("A" in above picture)

-• Now subtract the downslope (6” for large) and make a second mark
+Now subtract the downslope (6” for large) and make a second mark along the bottom ("B" in above picture)

-• At the downslope mark, measure the height of the ramp (12” up for large) and make a mark
+At the downslope mark, measure the height of the ramp (12” up for large) and make a mark ("C" in above picture)

-• Use the PVC pipe to trace a curve from the beginning of the ramp to the top downslope mark.
+Now use a PVC pipe to trace a curve from the beginning of the ramp up to mark "C" (this is the up ramp)

 Now screw the top surface on.
 Start at the top and work your way down to the bottom so the plywood slowly bends to the curve of the ramp.
 It can help to have someone sit on the plywood while you’re screwing it in.